-The programme offers a wide range of alternative courses for the individual student within the Faculty of Social Science, providing students with deeper knowledge in their major discipline or in other fields beneficial to their research interests.
-Students can also choose from several courses in research method to adapt the programme to their particular interests.
+The programme offers a wide range of alternative courses for the individual student within the Faculty of Social Science, providing students with deeper knowledge in their main study discipline or in other fields of interest.
+Students can also choose from several courses in research methodology to adapt the programme to their particular interests.
 There are good opportunities to go abroad and take courses at one of the many universities with which we have exchange agreements.
-Our partner Universities in Denmark, Norway and the Basque Country offers some distance based courses which can be attended to as part of the programme.

 Read more about this programme on www.lunduniversity.lu.se/Sociology-Law